serialport/node-serialport/UPGRADE_GUIDE.md

 -------------
 5.x is a major rewrite to make node serialport a NodeJS stream.
 While the api surface is  similar there have been a number of changes to ensure more consistent error handling and operation of a serial port.

+- Removed the `disconnect` event.
+The `close` event now fires with a disconnect error object in the event of a disconnection.

 The exact changes will go here see #1046

 Upgrading from 3.x to 4.x